JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 - Pro Feature: Backup and restore the app data in local file
 - Pro Feature: Local server mode - merge multiple online playlists and testing the availability of channels.
 Output as m3u link at local network for other device usage
 - Pro Feature: Scheduler for recording video

+## v1.0.49

+Release date: 2026/4/18

+- Bug fixes: IAP subscription hotfix
+- Bug fixes: Fix XC not loading while using special character in the username or password

 ## v1.0.48